rock-solid/wordpress-mobile-pack/wp-content/plugins/wordpress-mobile-pack/readme.txt

 * V2.0 of the mobile web app doesn't display the *Pages* from your blog, only categories and posts.
 Support for Pages will be added in the next major release.
 * The mobile web app doesn't include user authentication.
 If your blog settings enable comments only for logged in users, they will be disabled in the mobile web app.
-* For now, supported mobile browsers include Safari, Google Chrome, Android's native browser and Internet Explorer 10.
-Firefox support will be added in later versions.
+* For now, supported mobile browsers include Safari, Google Chrome, Android's native browser, Internet Explorer 10 and Firefox (as of 2.0.2).
+Support for other mobile browsers such as Opera will be added in the following versions.
-* Only featured images from your blog posts are used to generate the cover of the mobile web app and images for the list of posts.
+* Only featured images from your blog posts are displayed as thumbnails in the list of posts.
 Images integrated in a post's content are displayed only on the details page for that post.